elben/elben.github.io/site/blog/2015-11-22-the-end-of-dynamic-languages.markdown

 What about unit tests, property tests, linters, runtime contracts, pair programming and PR reviews?
 What a plethora of tools!
 Surely they are sufficient.

-I'm afraid they are not.
+I’m afraid they are not.
 Unit and property tests are of most value when they test functionality, not when they are used to test whether or not the shape of the result conforms to your expectation.
 Runtime contracts can diverge from the actual intent and are still runtime problems, and pair programming and PRs still have the fallible human in the picture.

 Linters for dynamic languages are crippled to the point of being more about vanity and less about quality.
-If your argument for using your linter is that it finds whitespace issues, I'm not sure that's solving important problems.
+If your argument for using your linter is that it finds whitespace issues, I’m not sure that’s solving important problems.

-Using Haskell's `hlint`, however, is like programming in the future.
+Using Haskell’s `hlint`, however, is like programming in the future.
 Because Haskell is a typed language, the linter knows a lot more about your program than just syntax.
 It can find *structural* problems too, like:

 - When two equivalent anonymous functions that can be extracted out
 - When a library method already exists for an expression